-- I. Individual has pulmonary arterial hypertension (PAH) [World Health Organization (WHO) Group 1]1; AND - II.
-Individual has a right-heart catheterization showing all of the following (Hoeper, 2013; Ivy, 2013; Abman, 2015): - A. Mean pulmonary artery pressure (mPAP) greater than or equal to 25 mm Hg at rest. - B. Pulmonary capillary wedge pressure (PCWP), mean pulmonary artery wedge pressure (PAWP), left atrial pressure, or left ventricular end-diastolic pressure (LVEDP) less than or equal to 15 mm Hg; - C. Pulmonary vascular resistance (PVR) greater than 3 Wood units; AND - III.
-Individual has WHO functional class II-IV2 symptoms.
+- A. Individual has pulmonary arterial hypertension [PAH) [World Health Organization (WHO Group 1]1; AND - B. Individual has a right-heart catheterization showing all of the following (Hoeper, 2013; Ivy, 2013; Abman, 2015): - Mean pulmonary artery pressure (mPAP) greater than or equal to 25 mm Hg at rest; - Pulmonary capillary wedge pressure (PCWP), mean pulmonary artery wedge pressure (PAWP), left atrial pressure, or left ventricular end-diastolic pressure (LVEDP) less than or equal to 15 mm Hg; - 3.
+Pulmonary vascular resistance (PVR) greater than 3 Wood units; AND - C. Individual has WHO functional class II-IV2 symptoms; - D. Individual has a diagnosis of persistent pulmonary hypertension of the new born (Abman); AND - E. Individual was started and stabilized on sildenafil in the hospital and requires continued outpatient therapy;